 - Financial sponsor statement form

 - SEVIS Record transfer form (transfer students or those coming from an undergraduate institution in the United States only)

 * English competency exam requirement can be waived if you have received a previous degree in the United States or have worked in the United States for at least 5 years.

 Curriculum requirements for the Master of Science in Accountancy vary based on a student's academic background.
-In general, a student with an accounting undergraduate degree will complete 30 credit hours; a student with a non-accounting business major will complete 44 credit hours
+Student with an accounting undergraduate degree will complete 30 credit hours.

-These courses are required for students who do not have an undergraduate degree in business or did not take equivalent courses at the undergraduate level.
+These courses are required for students who have not taken equivalent courses.
 These courses are taken with MBA students.

 - FINC 550: Fundamentals of Finance